PandaRider/Taobao-PCB-guide/README.md

 ## Conclusion

 ### Motivation
 In case you have been living under a rock, hardware frequently gets a bad rep for being *hard*.
-It is hard to scale, hard to prototype cheaply, both of which made harder in Singapore with it's small size and advanced economy.
+It is hard to scale, hard to prototype cheaply, hard to price competitively etc. The country I live in, Singapore, is often discouraged by our small market size.
+Yet,

 It is a matter of making the best of what we have.